TTH Holstebro: History

-The club was founded in May 2000, when Holstebro Håndbold 90 and Tvis KFUM merged their first teams to create the new club.
+The club was founded on 1 May 2000, when Holstebro Håndbold 90 and Tvis KFUM merged their first teams to create the new club.

+In 2002 disagreements between HH90 and Tvis KFUM nearly let to the dissolvement of the club.
+A general assembly was called to dissolve the club, but an agreement between the two founding clubs was found last minute, which separated the elite team as its own legal entity.

+In 2008 the club won their first ever trophy, when they won the Danish Men's Handball Cup.

+In 2016 the club changed the name from 'Team Tvis Holstebro' to 'TTH Holstebro'.
+The reason for the change was that the sponsors was primarily based in Holstebro and wanted that town to have more focus compared to the relatively smaller Tvis.

+In 2018 they won the Danish Cup for a second time as well as the Danish Super Cup.

 Previously, the club also had an affiliated women's team until 2020.
 The club decided to split up the men's and women's section in each clubs, due to the COVID-19 pandemic.
 HH90 took over the women's section, called Holstebro Håndbold.